mposolda/misc/stocker/README.md

 P1

+- Update from latest dividends from Lynx (activity statement)

 - Add fees for dividends, taxes and other things (See screenshots for more details and delete those screenshots)

 - Implement charts (and other info) for currencies